 Balance of Trade in New Zealand averaged -57.09 NZD Million from 1951 until 2021, reaching an all time high of 1350.34 NZD Million in April of 2020 and a record low of -1641.63 NZD Million in August of 2019.
 This page provides the latest reported value for - New Zealand Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 New Zealand Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.

-Balance of Trade in New Zealand is expected to be 210.00 NZD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in New Zealand to stand at 100.00 in 12 months time.
-In the long-term, the New Zealand Balance of Trade is projected to trend around 300.00 NZD Million in 2022 and 200.00 NZD Million in 2023, according to our econometric models.
+Balance of Trade in New Zealand is expected to be -91.00 NZD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the New Zealand Balance of Trade is projected to trend around 340.00 NZD Million in 2022 and 335.00 NZD Million in 2023, according to our econometric models.